Forxiga (Dapagliflozin)

 Driving and Operating Machinery

 Although rare, Forxiga may cause dizziness in some people.
 Low blood sugar levels may also slow your reaction time and affect your ability to drive or operate machinery.
-Make sure you know how you react to Forxiga before driving or doing anything that could be dangerous if you’re dizzy or lightheaded.
+Make sure you know how Forxiga affects you before driving or doing anything that could be dangerous if you’re dizzy or lightheaded.

 Storage

-Keep Forxiga tablets in the blister pack until it’s time to take them – don’t remove them early as they won’t keep well.
-Store in a cool, dry place where temperature stays below 30°C. Keep away from moisture, heat, and sunlight.
-Don’t store in bathrooms, near sinks, in cars, or on window sills.
-Keep out of reach of children – a locked cupboard at least 1.5 metres above ground is ideal.
+Keep Forxiga tablets in the blister pack until you’re ready to take them, as they won’t keep well if removed early.
+Store in a cool, dry place where temperature stays below 30°C. Don’t store in the bathroom, near a sink, in the car, or on window sills, as heat and dampness can destroy the medicine.
+Keep out of reach of children in a locked cupboard at least 1.5 meters above ground.

 Overdose Information

 If you think you’ve taken too much Forxiga, seek urgent medical attention immediately.
-Call the Poisons Information Centre (13 11 26), contact your doctor, or go to the nearest hospital Emergency Department, even if you feel fine.
-Do this right away as you may need urgent medical care.
+Call the Poisons Information Centre at 13 11 26, contact your doctor, or go to the nearest hospital Emergency Department, even if you don’t feel unwell or show signs of poisoning.

 Frequently Asked Questions